yourbasic/int/README.md

 ![Bloom filter](res/bloom.png)

 *An example of a Bloom filter that  consists of 18 bits and uses 3 hash functions.
-The colored arrows show the bits that the set elements are mapped to.
+The colored arrows point to the bits that the elements of the set {x, y, z} are mapped to.
 The element w is not in the set, because it hashes to a bit position containing 0.*